okutse/foodborne_diseases/README.md

 - `main_files/figure-latex`: This file contains all figures we get from the full Exploratory Data Analysis report done for the project.

-- `main.Rmd` and `main.pdf`: This file contains the written Literature Review and full Exploratory Data Analysis report done for this project.
+- `main.Rmd`, `main.md` and `main.pdf`: This file contains the written Literature Review and full Exploratory Data Analysis report done for this project.
 The pdf version hides the code.

 - `references.bib`: This file contains all the reference literatures we list in this project.